Why You Should Attend

 FMA, formerly the Floodplain Management Association and before that the Flood Mitigation Authorities of NSW, was established in 1961 when four coastal flood mitigation authorities met at the Maitland Town Hall to share ideas and technical solutions to flooding, and to explore avenues for mutual assistance.

-Since that time the network has expanded nationally to include over 170 Members from all avenues of flood risk management (FRM) in Australia and abroad and is the key voice for FRM in the nation.
+Since that time the network has expanded nationally to include over 180 Members from all avenues of flood risk management (FRM) in Australia and abroad and is the key voice for FRM in the nation.
 FMA is committed to promoting wise floodplain development and helping reduce the risks of flooding to life and property.

-FMA is a network of trusted flood professionals – engineers, land use planners, technicians and decision makers – dedicated to working with all states and territories to raise awareness and the priority of flooding.
+FMA is a network of trusted flood professionals – engineers, land use planners, emergency responders, technicians and decision makers – dedicated to working with all states and territories to raise awareness and the priority of flooding.
 The association has links to flood related organisations in the United States, the United Kingdom, the Netherlands and New Zealand.

 FMA promotes wise land use planning principles to guide appropriate development within floodplain areas.
 We support programs which manage flood risks and the impact of flooding and reduce private and public flood losses.